LionelBeato/coatimundis/Week-5/Day-24/OVERVIEW.md

 ### Control Flow Practice

 1. In a Java Project, create a block of code that will only work if a variable is set to `true`.
-2. Create an Array (or List) and loop through that array using an enchanced for loop.
+2. Create an Array (or List) and loop through that array using an enhanced for loop.
 3. Have a block of code that will execute inside of a do-while loop.
 4. Write a switch statement with a default case.